 In recent years we have seen service-industry Molly in comics like Fearless Defenders and Uncanny Avengers.
 One of the best was in Girl Comics issue 2 where an older and wiser Shamrock is seen trying on her old costume before joining Invisible Woman, Black Cat and Hellcat to take down the Trapster (yes, good old Paste Pot Pete himself.)
 A great story from Kathryn Immonen and Colleen Coover.

-So excluding some zombie-universe nonsense with Deadpool and the Official Handbook of the Marvel Universe appearances, that is the complete Shamrock.
+So excluding some zombie-universe nonsense with Deadpool and a once mentioned job as a SHIELD agent that is the complete Shamrock.
 Shamrock devotees (just me probably) can track down the script to an unpublished Marvel Comics Presents story here.

 I have been fortunate to have some nice commissions of Shamrock in recent times.
 At the top of the article you can see a lovely ‘Girl Comics’ era Molly from Mat Greaves (colour version here).
 A terrific sketch from Vince Hunt that I got at Thought Bubble and a lovely contribution from Alan Henderson of the Penned Guin fame.